mateobosco/StratosphereLinuxIPS/README.md

 - If you want to be alerted of any detection without looking at the screen you can specify -s to have a sound alert.
 You need to install the pygames libraries.
 - If you want to avoid doing any detection you should use -D.
 - If you want to anonymize the source IP addresses before doing any processing, you can use -A. This will force all the source IPs to be hashed to MD5 in memory.
 Also a file is created in the current folder with the relationship of original IP addresses and new hashed IP addresses.
 So you can later relate the detections.
+- You can whitelist the flows considered by using to filters.
+Whitelist of IPs (-W) and whitelist of Whois Organizations (-H).

 ## The use of verbose (-v)